-If you work in an open environment (i.e., open cubicles), be sure to maintain at least 6 feet of distance from co-workers.
+If you work in an open environment (i.e., open cubicles), be sure to maintain at least 6 feet of distance from coworkers.
 If possible, have at least one workspace separating you from another co-worker.
-You should wear a face mask or face covering at all times while in a shared workspace/room (e.g., supply/copier room, break room, kitchen).

 Departments should assess open work environments and meeting rooms to institute measures to physically separate and increase distance between employees, other coworkers, and customers, such as the following: